-The intent of this technical assistance category is to assist all public agencies in the MPO planning area, continue to provide current and projected traffic volumes, alignment analysis, ROW, capacity needs and other related transportation demand model information for the development of multi-modal transportation infrastructure projects and transportation planning studies.
-Certain work tasks requested for these types of analyses will also be projects included into the annual MPO TIP.
+The intent of this technical assistance category is to support public agencies in the MPO planning area by providing current and projected traffic volumes, alignment analysis, ROW, capacity needs and other related transportation demand model information for the development of multi-modal transportation infrastructure projects and transportation planning studies.
+Certain work tasks requested for these types of analyses will also be projects included into the annual TIP.
 This assistance incorporates review of different planning/traffic network scenarios.
-Additionally, as more features are refined in both the TDM and REMI software, further analytical capabilities will aid in both specific studies, federally required documents, performance management tracking, and project selection.
-More detailed analysis will be conducted in current and projected congestion, Level of Service (LOS), Truck Volume, Peak Hour Volumes, etc.

-Other special requests - These requests come throughout the year that are not planned, but are needed for an analysis, corridor study, intersection design study and/or other related transportation system issues in which the MPO can provide modeling assistance.
+Other special requests - These requests come throughout the year that are not planned, but are needed for an analysis, corridor study, intersection design study, or other related transportation system issues in which the MPO can provide modeling assistance.